Finding needles in haystacks with fuzzy matching

 This class is good for: Anyone frustrated by the joys of matching dirty data.
 It helps to be familiar with the command line but is not necessary.

 Max Harlow is a newsroom developer at the Financial Times in London.
 He has previously worked on investigations at the Guardian and at the Bureau of Investigative Journalism.
-He co-runs Journocoders, a group for journalists who want to develop technical skills for use in their reporting. @maxharlow
+He also co-runs Journocoders, a community group for journalists developing technical skills for use in their reporting. @maxharlow

 No tipsheets have yet been uploaded for this event.